How to Hide Eye Bags Naturally

 Dark circles under the eyes, just like eye bags, can be very frustrating.
 They can make you appear older and more tired, and are difficult to get rid of.

 Learn how to hide eye bags and dark circles under the eyes with a few natural home remedies, proper diet and makeup tricks.
 Try them!

-Tips on How to Say Goodbye to Eye Circles and Bags
+Tips on How to Hide Eye Bags Naturally

 - Firstly, you should have a balanced diet that is low in sodium and drink at least 2 liters of water a day.

 - Sleep face up so that water doesn’t accumulate around your eyes (which is what causes eye bags).
-To prevent eye bags, you have to sleep for at least 8 consecutive hours.
+To prevent eye bags, you have to sleep for at least 8 consecutive hours a night.